Skip to content

 Write at an art school.

-Explore Pratt’s rich array of minors, including Art of the Book, Black Studies, Photography, Social Justice, Teaching Writing in NYC, and many others.
+Work with student artists, filmmakers, and designers on collaborative projects.
+Pratt’s rich array of minors, including Art of the Book, Black Studies, Photography, Social Justice, and Teaching Writing in NYC, to name a few, allows you to build a profoundly interdisciplinary practice that enriches and distinguishes your writing.

 Write in Brooklyn.
 And Berlin!

-Brooklyn’s literary scenes are endlessly fascinating.
-The borough is home to diverse literary communities and experimental, alternative publishing houses and non-profits, some of them led by our visionary faculty.
+Brooklyn is home to diverse literary communities, experimental and alternative publishing houses, and nonprofits, some led by our visionary faculty.
 (For one example, check out the *Belladonna Collaborative.)
+Through courses like Community as Classroom, we help you find your people in Brooklyn and connect with NYC’s vibrant writing scene.

 Write your future.